emissary-ingress/emissary/DEVELOPING.md

 can do this now) and also running the type checker by hand before submitting
 anything:

-- `make mypy` will check all the Ambassador code
+- `make lint/mypy` will check all the Ambassador code

 Ambassador code should produce *no* warnings and *no* errors.